 This one may especially vary depending on what kind of history book you’re writing (textbooks, chronicles, etc.).

-Average Length of a Chapter in a Nonfiction Book
+Average Chapter Lengths in a Nonfiction Book

 The average chapter length of a nonfiction book is eight pages or around 4,000 words.